 Scott Tipton, a lifelong Coloradan, was raised in Cortez.
 He has spent his entire life in Colorado's 3rd Congressional District, raising a family and starting a successful small business.

 After 30 successful years in business, Mesa Verde Indian Pottery has developed a reputation worldwide for their craftsmanship and integrity.

 Scott's experience and background is as a job creator, managing 22 employees at Mesa Verde's peak.
 Through his career as a small businessman, Scott has learned first hand that government does not create jobs, people do, and he takes this experience and philosophy with him to Congress.
 This real-world knowledge of the obstacles and risks taken on by our Country's entrepreneurs is an experience that is too often lacking in Washington, D.C.

 Scott and Jean have two daughters.
 Liesl, married to Chris and Elizabeth married to Jace.

 Scott Tipton previously served in the State house where he championed pro-small business legislation and Jessica's Law, legislation to protect our children from the worst criminal offenders by mandating harsher penalties for child sex-offenders and allowing law enforcement to collect DNA evidence from suspects through Jessica’s Law and Katie’s Law.

-After election to Congress, Congressman Tipton was appointed to the committees on Small Business, Natural Resources, and Agriculture.
-Congressman Tipton has championed legislation to help get Coloradans back to work.
+Congressman Tipton currently serves on the House Committee on Financial Services and has championed legislation to help get Coloradans back to work.